distributedweaknessfiling/DWF-workflow/README.md

     - ID is requested via web form
     - We do not have a good process for updating ID data today, we will need this
 1) DWF bot looks for new issue
-    - If requester is on the allow list, a CVE is assigned, the issue is closed
+    - If requester is on the allow list, a DWF Identifier (that may be CAN or CVE compatible) is assigned, the issue is closed
     - If requester is not on the allow list, a CAN is assigned, the issue remains open

 1) A person on the allow list just has to add the "approved" flag
     - Adding a comment is not needed but encouraged
 3) DWF bot looks for CAN IDs that have the approved flag
-    - If approver is on the allow list, flip the CAN to CVE
+    - If approver is on the allow list, flip the DWF Identifier from CAN compatible to CVE compatible
     - If approver is not on the allow list, remove the approved label

 ## User approval

-- Submit well formed CVE IDs on a consistent basis
+- Submit well formed DWF Identifier requests on a consistent basis
 - Assist with updating and vetting issues
 - ???